Eyuvaraj/Order_Taker/README.md

-# Order_Taker
+# MY Memory App
-A simple flask application for restaurants to take customised orders 😇
+A simple web application to save and lookback your memories of your days.